Product Management at ALIS

 Sales teams must be competitive, working to maintain occupational numbers in the buildings and ensuring the future of the company.
 As our national population ages, communities are now newly competitive - offering benefits and amenities at different price points for different types of customers and financial situations.
 Gone are the days of dreading the thought of putting mom and dad “in a home” - now, communities offer spas, swimming pools, 24/7 concierge services, and dedicated teams devoted to enriching the lives of their residents.

 Family Engagement teams must ensure that family members are not left in the dark on their resident’s welfare.
 Engagement team members must track the needs of the resident and report any concerning changes back to the family if action must be taken, or even just to suggest changes to the resident’s daily schedule that could improve quality of life.
-Part healthcare provider, part cruise ship coordinator, they ensure that both residents and families both have a high quality of life while the resident is in their building.

 User Issue: